What is Qualitative Research?

 Why would I choose to engage in Qualitative research vs. Quantitative research?

-Qual and Quant research methods complement each other and can both be very valuable.
+Qual and quant research methods complement each other and can both be very valuable.
 Quantitative research tools, such as surveys, provide quantifiable results that can be measured using mathematical techniques.
 The decision of which type of research to use depends on the type of information you are hoping to obtain.
 In general, if you are attempting to generate insights and hypotheses or answer questions which include: In what way?
 Through what thought process?
 What is the connection between attitude and behavior?
 Qualitative research is most likely your answer.
 Quantitative research attempts to answer questions such as how many?
 And how much?
 In general, qualitative research generates rich, detailed and valid (process) data that contribute to in-depth understanding of the context.
 Quantitative research generates reliable population based and generalizable data and is well suited to establishing cause-and-effect relationships.
 At times, quantitative and qualitative methods can be combined in the same study, and often, qualitative research will precede or follow quantitative research.
-Conducting qualitative research can be a lengthy process with recruitment, sessions, and content analysis, but with AnswerTap’s new technology, this time is reduced dramatically.
-Please refer to the chart for additional guidance.
+Conducting qualitative research can be a lengthy process with recruitment, sessions, and content analysis, but with Discuss.io’s platform, this time is reduced dramatically.

 Do I need a moderator?

-AnswerTap provides a DIY service to help you reduce your costs while obtaining the information you need.
+Discuss.io provides a DIY service to help you reduce your costs while obtaining the information you need.
 Some people choose to enlist independent moderators to lead the discussion with IDIs or focus groups.
 Advantages can include the removal of potential for bias and the trained expertise of the moderator.
-We provide the flexibility for you to moderate on your own, or to hire a moderator/service to conduct the interviews through AnswerTap for you.
+We provide the flexibility for you to moderate on your own, or to hire a moderator/service to conduct the interviews for you through Discuss.io’s plaform.
 It’s your choice.

 How do I analyze my qualitative research results?

-The results of a qualitative research are found not only in the words people say (words are the primary unit of analysis), but in their tone of voice, facial expressions, gestures, etc. they use while saying the words.
-AnswerTap provides you the opportunity to replay your IDIs at any time, or to share it with a third party to ensure you capture everything you need.
-Most qualitative research is also transcribed, so that researchers have an easier time analyzing the main unit of analysis, the words.
-Often, researchers will use a coding system to group themes and interconnections that emerge repeatedly.
-While the process can be labor intensive, the richness of the data will typically be unrivaled by other methods.0
+The results of a qualitative research are found not only in the words people say, but in their tone of voice, facial expressions, gestures, etc. they use while saying the words.
+Discuss.io provides you with the opportunity to replay your sessions at any time, or to share it with a third party.
+In addition to giving you the option to upgrade to human-generated transcripts, Discuss.io provides automatic, machine generated transcriptions on all sessions.
+Often, researchers will use a coding system with transcripts to group themes and interconnections that emerge repeatedly.